Chapter 94: Leadership in the Local Church

 No matter which type we may be, if we are called to lead, we all need the Lord’s help because God’s way of leading differs dramatically from the world’s.

 Dominant leaders must learn to serve and lead with humility, while deferring to the Holy Spirit.
-Those with less dominant personalities will must learn how to step forward when they would rather stay in the background.
+Those with less dominant personalities must learn how to step forward when they might rather stay in the background.

 Moses is a great example of the latter sort of personality.
 He argued with God that he was not a fit leader to the point that God became angry with him.
 Before his time as leader of Israel was complete, however, he had become too self-confident, which cost him dearly.
 King David had a more dominant personality.
 He learned to submit decisions to God.
 When he did not, it usually got him into trouble.